A More Perfect Union

 The contents of

-must be initialized memory.
-In the case of this code fragment,position_Deltas
+position_Deltasmust be initialized memory.
+In the case of this code fragment,position_Deltasgets initialized just above, so this holds.

-Like the equivalent code in C, this code is unsafe
+Like the equivalent code in C, this code is unsafe in that it does things that

 can potentially violate memory safety if used incorrectly, but it is also safe